and How it Can Help Your B2B Business Grow

 B2B markets have become increasingly complex.
 In the past, setting accurate pricing for a few products could be accomplished using a spreadsheet.
 But what happens when you have thousands of products, geographies, industries and customer segments?
 Without the right price for each unique situation, you can expose your business to serious margin leakage.
 Price optimization software helps you set the right price and achieve your bottom line objectives.

 Price optimization is the process of using data from customers and the market to predict the outcomes of different pricing strategies.
 This helps to generate the most effective price to maximize sales or profitability.
 To balance revenue, retention and growth, you have to understand how much your customers are willing to pay.

-Willingness to Pay (WTP) is the maximum price at which your customers will likely buy – making it a crucial factor in setting the best price while also meeting company objectives such as increasing profit margins, customer growth or both.
-Historically, WTP was difficult to calculate, requiring a lot of data.
-New advancements in Artificial Intelligence (AI) have changed this.
+Willingness to Pay (WTP) is the maximum price at which your customers will likely buy.
+It is a crucial factor in setting the best price while also meeting company objectives such as increasing profit margins, customer growth or both.
+Historically, WTP was difficult to calculate as it required a lot of transactional and test market data.
+Moreover, new advancements in Artificial Intelligence (AI) have changed this.

 How Machine Learning Helps Price Optimization

 AI helps you understand the relationship between your pricing strategy, your competitors’ strategy and your customers’ willingness to pay.
 In the simplest terms, it gives you a customer perspective of what’s going on by predicting what your customers will do if there is a pricing change.

 Machine Learning (ML), a subset of AI, creates a software model of your market that can be tested and improved.
 This market simulation allows for more complex strategies to be explored and implemented.
 The models continuously integrate new information to uncover emerging trends and customer demands.
 The biggest difference between Pricefx’s AI pricing solution and the competition's is the control factor.
 Our solution allows you to adjust variables to reflect what’s currently happening.